Hot, Hot Chicken

 Author(s): Rachel Louise Martin

-Hot chicken is on the list of "must‑try" Southern foods in countless publications and websites.
-Restaurants in New York, Detroit, Cambridge, and even Australia advertise that they fry their chicken “Nashville‑style.”
-More than twelve thousand people showed up for the 2014 Fourth of July Music City Hot Chicken Festival.
-The James Beard Foundation recently gave Prince’s Chicken Shack an American Classic Award for inventing the dish.
+These days, hot chicken is a “must-try” Southern food.
+Restaurants in New York, Detroit, Cambridge, and even Australia advertise that they fry their chicken “Nashville-style.”
+Thousands of people attend the Music City Hot Chicken Festival each year.
+The James Beard Foundation has given Prince’s Chicken Shack an American Classic Award for inventing the dish.

 Biography of Author(s)